We recommend that you upgrade to the latest version of your browser.

-About St. Olavs hospital, Trondheim University Hospital
+About St. Olavs hospital

 The University hospital of St. Olav is integrated with NTNU, the Faculty of Medicine and Health Sciences.
 St. Olav is the local hospital for the population of southern Trøndelag.